About the Milltown Tour Initiative

 This current opiate epidemic cannot be solved by professionals alone.
 Addiction is not a war that can be won.
 Professional responses often polarize remedies with punishment verses prevention or abstinence verses harm reduction.
 This rhetoric may help fund the correctional and treatment industries, but does not facilitate community involvement, which promotes connectedness and belonging.

-How and When Lift Started?
+How and When the Milltown Tour Started?

 In 2014, I began this campaign with the desire to create public dialogue around the opiate epidemic.
 I presented a retrospective of my artistic work spanning 26 years through the lens of addiction.
 The name of the show is On Getting High: Mapping Addiction at Home.
 This multimedia presentation is both personal and professional – accompanied with an art talk – with an appeal to multiple audiences.
 I am committed to taking this traveling show to five milltowns in Maine.